beefyfinance/beefy-v2/src/features/data/README.md

 - Review wording
 - Review file structure, every file has the same name, it's driving me nuts
 - Is there any reason why the config data (chain, vaults, etc) should be in the redux state?
 Why not have just a local global variable storing those?
+- Is this really necessary to test that rejected and pending do nothing on all reducers?

 # TODO: